The water from your faucets is clean and safe to drink, right?

 Step 2: Find a Measuring Device

-You’ll want to measure carefully so you don’t end up with too much or too little bleach.
+You’ll want to measure carefully so you don’t get too much or too little bleach.
 A medicine dropper is best.
 You can also use teaspoon measures.

 Step 3: Pre-Filter Your Water if Necessary

 If the water is cloudy, filter it first.
 A camping filter is suitable for this, but you’ll still need to use bleach (or boil) because camping filters do not remove viruses.
-If you don’t have a camping filter, then you can filter the dirty water through a coffee filter.
+If you don’t have a camping filter, you can filter the dirty water through a coffee filter.

 Step 4: Add Bleach